mark1044/SineGordon/README.md

 # SineGordon
-Numerical solution of the Sine Gordon Equation, the special analytical solutions are presented, we solve for the "double pole soliton" solution, through the use of a hybrid scheme composed of Lax-Wendroff for the fiirst time step and the [Box-Scheme, Crank-Nicolson-Scheme] for the rest of the time steps, we utilized dirichlet boundary conditions, and a given initial condition.
+Numerical solution of the Sine Gordon Equation, the special analytical solutions are presented, we solve for the "double pole soliton" solution, through the use of a hybrid schemes composed of Lax-Wendroff for the first time step and the [Box-Scheme, Crank-Nicolson-Scheme] for the rest of the time steps, we utilized dirichlet boundary conditions, and a given initial condition.
 I and a partner experimented with the use of what we have defined to be "Hybrid Schemes", a problem arises when using two level schemes, in that we require two time levels to initialize the scheme, thus t = 0 and  t = 1, must be already generated.
 We solve the issue by generating t = 1 through the use of